-The day you arrive, a therapist is scheduled to meet with you and begin a comprehensive bio-psycho-social-spiritual assessment in order to develop a treatment plan with you.
-A consultation with our psychiatrist who is also a certified addictionologist can be in the arranged in subsequent weeks if there is further assessment needed for an additional fee.
+The day you or your loved one arrives, a therapist is scheduled to meet with the individual in need and will begin a comprehensive bio-psycho-social-spiritual assessment in order to develop a treatment plan.
+A consultation with our psychiatrist, who is also a certified addictionologist, can be in the arranged in subsequent weeks for an additional fee if there is further assessment needed.
 This covers all specific areas concerning addiction, other harmful behaviours, and co-related addictions that may also need attention for recovery and healing.
-This is followed by a care plan customized according to your treatment goals and involves a combination of group psychotherapy, education and skill-building sessions, recreational activities and one-to-one sessions with interdisciplinary team members.
-For those who require intensive trauma work we have therapists specialized in this area.
+This is followed by a care plan customized according to an individual’s treatment goals and involves a combination of group psychotherapy, education and skill-building sessions, recreational activities and one-to-one sessions with interdisciplinary team members.
+For those who require intensive trauma work, we have therapists specialized in this area.
 Medication will be offered when deemed appropriate.
-We believe we must treat more than just the symptoms of addictive behaviour to have sustainable success.
+At Chopra Addiction and Wellness Center, we believe we must treat more than just the symptoms of addictive behaviour to have sustainable success.

-In addition to psychological treatment there is a strong focus on balancing life through self-care, productivity, leisure and recreation, nutrition, exercise, spirituality and body work.
-Developing a healthy relationship with your body is essential to wellness.
-Increasing body awareness, improving relaxation skills and experiencing your body as a safe place to be are benefits of therapeutic bodywork.
+In addition to psychological treatment, treatment at the Center places a strong focus on balancing life through self-care, productivity, leisure and recreation, nutrition, exercise, spirituality and body work.
+Developing a healthy relationship with one’s body is essential to wellness.
+Increasing body awareness, improving relaxation skills and experiencing one’s body as a safe place to be are benefits of therapeutic bodywork.
 Staff trained in bodywork, addictions, and trauma offer safe, respectful and balanced approaches.
-The gentle, nurturing bodywork allows you to experience body-centered restful awareness which is important to healing and the recovery process.
+Gentle, nurturing bodywork allows a person in treatment to experience body-centered restful awareness which is important to healing and the recovery process.